-Issuers of debt securities with a denomination per unit of at least $\epsilon{50,000}$ are exempted from the publication of annual financial reports and half-yearly financial reports.
+Issuers of debt securities with a denomination per unit of at least €50,000 are exempted from the publication of annual financial reports and half-yearly financial reports.

-The Amending Transparency Law increased the CSSF powers to ensure that the provisions of the Transparency Law are complied with.
-Hence, the CSSF now has the power, in case of non-compliance with the Transparency Law, to order an issuer or an holder of shares or other
+The Luxembourg Law of 10 May 2016 (the Amending Transparency Law) transposing the Directive 2013/50/EU (the Amending Transparency Directive) increased the CSSF powers to ensure that the provisions of the Transparency Law are complied with.
+Hence, the CSSF now has the power, in case of non-compliance with the Transparency Law, to order an issuer or an holder of shares or other financial instruments: that regulated information be republished or renotified; that a corrected version of the regulated information be published or notified; or that the correction of modification be made in the publication or notification of subsequent regulated information.
+More